-The impact of trauma on an individual’s approach to seeking services

-1c: Table of Audiences

 Overview of Structure for each Method and Key Roles

 FOCUS GROUP/INTERVIEW PROCEDURE

-Focus groups and interviews will involve a moderated discussion prompted by open-ended questions unique to each audience, based on the goals of that particular group (see Appendices xx-xx for all questions).
+Focus groups and interviews will involve a moderated discussion prompted by open-ended questions unique to each audience, based on the goals of that particular group (see pg 31 for all questions).

-The project manager and another individual from the partnership will conduct the focus groups and interviews .
-Those conducting groups/interviews will belong to a different agency than the participants of the group/interview.
+An individual from the Keystone Partnership and a identified community partner will conduct the focus groups and interviews

 Each focus group will have a facilitator and a note taker.
-An additional support/floater will attend as needed.
+An additional support/floater will attend as needed

-A trained counselor will be available to provide support at all focus groups for survivors and people with disabilities, as needed
+A trained counselor will be available to provide support at all focus group participants, as needed

 INTERVIEW PROCEDURE